 I was born on March 30, 1985, in Seoul, South Korea, under the name Jung Hyun Suk.
 I lived in an orphanage for the first three months of my life because my biological parents were too poor to raise a child.

 I was raised by a single mother who worked as a secretary.
 I have a non-biological sister named Leslie.
 I attended Los Alamitos High School, where I played football.
-My parents both tragically died my senior year of college.
+Tragically, both of my parents died during my senior year of college.

 I was the first in my family to attend college, earning a Bachelor of Arts in Economics from the University of California, Santa Barbara.
 With a passion for real estate, I earned my MBA at NYU Stern School of Business.